rebelsky/csc207c/_labs/inheritance.md

 e.
 Add a `decrement()` method to `DecrementableCounter`  This method should subtract one from the `count` field.

 f.
-What do you expect to happen if we add the follownig lines to our experiment?
+What do you expect to happen if we add the following lines to the end of our experiment (before the call to `pen.close()`)?

 ```java
     gamma.reset();